rsnobles/website-template/CONFIGURATION.md

     taito commit                  # Or just: git commit -m 'chore: configuration' taito push                    # Or just: git push

+> On Gatsby your first git push will likely fail because you haven't written any tests.
+Either write tests or replace `exit 1` with `exit 0` on `www/site/package.json`

 See it build and deploy:

     taito open builds:dev